erl_eterm

 Returns the length of an I/O list.

-is an Erlang term containing an I/O list.
+list is an Erlang term containing an I/O list.

-Returns the length of list
+Returns the length of list, or

-is not an I/O list.
+-1 if list is not an I/O list.

 For the definition of an I/O list, see